gracenolan/gracenolan.github.io/_posts/2014-12-10-Computer-Science-Student-Society.md

+---
+layout: post
+Title: Before I entered computer science I was confident with computers.
+published: false
+---

 Culture in Computer Science at University of Waikato.

-Title: Before I entered computer science I was confident with computers.

 I was strolling down a wide path that was mottled with tree-shadows. listening to the the , I took in the lawn, ciccadas hum, trees, tall builsings.
 I had just left the recruiter's office.
 We had talked about starting my career in computer science.
 I was excited about learning more about how computers worked and having the tools to carve a fulfilling and challenging career.
 The enrolment office assured me that prior programming knowledge was not a prerequisite, so, I dived right in.